syncfusion-content/xamarin-docs/Xamarin/Maps/UserInteraction.md

 ---
 layout: post
 title: User Interaction in Syncfusion SfMaps control for Xamarin.Forms
-description: This section describes the user interaction on maps control such as selection, zooming and panning.
+description: This section describes the user interaction such as selection, zooming, and panning in SfMaps.
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# User interaction
+# User interaction features in SfMaps control

 Options such as zooming, panning, and selection enable effective interaction on map elements.